cryptofyre/h7-signalrgb/README.md

-# h7-signalrgb
+**A plugin/component collection that allows the H7 Elite / RGB &amp; Fan Controller v2 / AER2 140mm fans to work on SignalRGB.**

-A plugin/component collection that allows the H7 Elite / RGB &amp; Fan Controller v2 / AER2 140mm fans to work on SignalRGB.
+Please contact me on Discord(cryptofyre#0001) if you experience any issues using some of these.